 The Company engages in securitization activities related to commercial and residential mortgage loans, U.S. agency collateralized mortgage obligations, corporate and municipal bonds and other types of financial assets.
-The Company may retain interests in the securitized financial assets as one or more tranches of the securitization and rights to any excess cash flows remaining after payments to investors in the securitization trusts of their contractual rate of return.
-The exposure to credit losses from securitized financial assets is limited to the Company's retained interest in securitized financial assets.
-The gain or loss on the sale of financial assets depends in part on the previous carrying amount of the assets involved in the transfer allocated between the assets sold and the retained interests based upon their respective fair values at the date of sale.
+The Company may retain interests in the securitized financial assets as one or more tranches of the securitization, and rights to any excess cash flows remaining after payments to investors in the securitization trusts of their contractual rate of return and reimbursement of credit losses.
+The exposure to credit losses from securitized financial assets is limited to the Company's retained contingent risk, which represents the Company's retained interest in securitized financial assets.
+The gain or loss on the sale of financial assets depends in part on the previous carrying amount of the assets involved in the transfer and each subsequent transfer in revolving structures, allocated between the assets sold and the retained interests based upon their respective fair values at the date of sale.
 To obtain fair values, observable market prices are used if available.
 However, observable market prices are generally not available for retained interests, so the Company estimates fair value based on the present value of expected future cash flows using its best estimates of the key assumptions, including forecasted credit losses, payment rates, forward yield curves and discount rates commensurate with the risks involved.

-Note 3 - Securities Financing and Securitization Transactions
+Note 3 -

+Securities Financing and Securitization Transactions

-Reverse repurchase agreements and repurchase agreements, principally U.S. government and federal agency securities, are treated as financing transactions and are carried at the amounts at which the securities subsequently will be resold or reacquired as specified in the respective agreements; such amounts include accrued interest.
-Reverse repurchase and repurchase agreements are presented on a net-by-counterparty basis, when appropriate.
+Securities purchased under agreements to resell ("reverse repurchase agreements") and securities sold under agreements to repurchase ("repurchase agreements"), principally U.S. government and federal agency securities, are treated as financing transactions and are carried at the amounts at which the securities subsequently will be resold or reacquired as specified in the respective agreements; such amounts include accrued interest.
+Reverse repurchase agreements and repurchase agreements are presented on a net-by-counterparty basis, when appropriate.
 The Company's policy is to take possession of securities purchased under agreements to resell.
 Securities borrowed and securities loaned are also treated as financing transactions and are carried at the amounts of cash collateral advanced and received in connection with the transactions.
+Other secured borrowings include the liabilities related to transfers of financial assets that are accounted for as financings rather than sales and consolidated variable interest entities where the Company is the primary beneficiary where in all instances these liabilities are payable solely from the cash flows of the related assets accounted for as financial instruments owned.

 The Company pledges its financial instruments owned to collateralize repurchase agreements and other securities financing.
 Pledged securities that can be sold or repledged by the secured party are identified as financial instruments owned (pledged to various parties) on the consolidated statement of financial condition.
-The carrying value and classification of securities owned by the Company that have been loaned or pledged to various parties where those parties do not have the right to sell or repledge the collateral were approximately:
+The carrying value and classification of securities owned by the Company that have been loaned or pledged to counterparties where those parties do not have the right to sell or repledge the collateral were approximately:

-November 30, 2004
+May 31, 2005

 Financial instruments owned:

-U.S. government and federal agency \$ 5,711,000
+U.S. government and federal agency \$12,610,000

-Corporate and other debt 2,265,000
+Corporate and other debt 3,395,000

-Corporate equities 2,731,000
+Corporate equities 4,823,000

-Total \$10,707,000
+Total \$20,828,000